|

 his voice drilling into her mind.

-her strong point, either, but that didn't seem to matter this evening.
+weren't her strong point, either, but that didn't seem to matter this evening.
 David

 didn't concern himself with her behavior.
 Why should Carly bother to be polite?

-taken the time to cut her steak into tiny bite-sized pieces, feigning interest in the brown-gray lump of meat.
-It somehow escaped David's attention that she was thoroughly uninterested in the dish.
-She choked down a few bites, swallowing more than once to force the dry lumps of cow meat down her throat.
-She nibbled for an eternity on the same leaf of lettuce.
+She'd taken the time to cut her steak into tiny bite-sized pieces, feigning interest in the brown-gray lump of meat.
+It somehow escaped David's attention that she was thoroughly uninterested in the

+A part of Carly was relieved that David didn't catch on and offer to order her something else.
 The other half was angry that he wasn't concerned with how she picked at the large plate of food.
 Didn't he care if she enjoyed her meal?

-we've got this new guy, this intern, right?
-He reminds me of myself at that age.
+myself at that age.
 Such ambition, a real go-getter . . .”

-she was forced into silence by the human encyclopedia for all-things-boring.
+Yet here she was forced into silence by the human encyclopedia for all-things-boring.

 Disappointment seized her heart.
 She took another drink of wine.